tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 # Moving beyond manuals that nobody reads

 An [incident response](../incident-response/index.rst) plan that lives in a dusty 50-page PDF is not a plan.
 It is a liability.
-Manuals only matter if they can be used in moments of stress, distraction, and partial information.
+Manuals only earn their keep if they can be used in moments of stress, distraction, and partial information.
 The aim is to move from comprehensive to comprehensible so that, when something breaks, people reach instinctively for the right aid.